Killing of Sammy Yatim: Arrest

 On August 19, the Ontario Special Investigations Unit (SIU) announced that an arrest warrant had been issued for Forcillo.
 He was charged with second-degree murder.
 Forcillo surrendered on August 20.
 If convicted, the minimum sentence is life imprisonment without parole eligibility for at least ten years.

 Free on $510,000 bail, Forcillo was not required to appear at the next stage of his preliminary hearing on December 11.
-Toronto police stayed a disciplinary charge of discreditable conduct under the Police Services Act of Ontario until the criminal trial has finished.
+Toronto police stayed a disciplinary charge of discreditable conduct under the Ontario Police Services Act until the criminal trial has finished.
 Despite this, Forcillo returned to work, but he did not have a firearm nor did he wear a TPS uniform.
 Michael McCormack responded by saying "the situation is not unusual for officers who have been suspended."

 On June 17, 2014, the preliminary inquiry ended with judge Richard LeDressay ordering Forcillo to stand trial in 2015.
 Evidence presented in the inquiry is under a publication ban.
 Forcillo continued to serve as a Toronto Crime Stoppers administrator.

 On July 30, 2014, Crown prosecutors added the charge of attempted murder "by shooting [Yatim] with a firearm and thereby wounding him."
 Legal experts said the second charge was a highly unusual strategy.